Toby Aromolaran: Thurrock

-Aromolaran, having initially started playing football at the age of 6, is a product of the Thurrock youth ranks, where he played at U18 and U23.
+Aromolaran, having initially started playing football at the age of 6, is a product of the Thurrock youth ranks, where he played at U18 and U23 level.

 Senior career

 Tilbury

 In mid-2016, Aromolaran moved into the senior set-up of Isthmian League - North Division side Tilbury.
 His competitive bow arrived on 13 August 2016 in a league match with former team Thurrock, as he made it a goalscoring debut after netting the opener in a 1–1 home draw.
 Further appearances came that month against Ware, his FA Cup debut against Brentwood Town, and then back in the league against Great Wakering Rovers.
 In mid-September, Aromolaran scored his second senior goal in a 3–2 Isthmian League win at home to Maldon & Tiptree.
 He ended the campaign with 40 appearances and 3 goals; the third came on 25 October versus future team Witham Town.

 Aromolaran started his second season at Tilbury with 4 goals in 5 matches, as he got goals against Bury Town and Norwich United before notching a brace in a 6–4 win away to Mildenhall Town.
 After an 8th goal for Tilbury against AFC Sudbury on 11 November 2017, he netted braces in consecutive December appearances versus Potters Bar Town and Romford respectively; in the match with Potters Bar, he picked up his first career yellow card.
 Three more goals came in home encounters against Barking, Ware and Maldon & Tiptree.
 In 2018–19, Aromolaran featured five times before departing.

-As a Tilbury player, Aromolaran featured – at centre-back – for the Essex FA county team.
+As a Tilbury player, Aromolaran featured at centre-back, for the Essex FA county team.

 Loughborough University

-Whilst with Tilbury, Aromolaran also occasionally participated for Midland League team Loughborough University.
-He appeared in 5 total matches for The Scholars and scored 1 goal, which came in a fixture at home to Coleshill Town F.C. at the Loughborough University Stadium on 18 November 2017.
+Whilst with Tilbury, Aromolaran occasionally participated for Midland League team Loughborough University.
+He appeared in 5 total matches for The Scholars and scored 1 goal, which came in a fixture at home to Coleshill Town at the Loughborough University Stadium on 18 November 2017.

 Basildon United

 After leaving Tilbury, Aromolaran began playing for Basildon United of the Isthmian League - North Division in October 2018.
-His stay with the club would be shortlisted, as he totalled around 63 minutes after coming off the bench in league defeats away to Aveley (19 October) and at home to Bowers & Pitsea (3 November).
+His stay with the club would be short-lived, as he totalled around 63 minutes after coming off the bench in league defeats away to Aveley on 19 October and at home to Bowers & Pitsea on 3 November.

 Cheshunt

 Aromolaran switched Basildon United for Cheshunt in November 2018.
 Like with his former team, the player would struggle for consistency and would leave after just a few appearances.
 He made his debut in the Isthmian League - South Central Division on 10 November as a starter in their 3–1 defeat on the road to Hanwell Town.
-Aromolaran would leave after participating in the Alan Turvey Trophy against Whitstable Town F.C. on 13 November and in the league against Chipstead F.C. on 17 November.
+Aromolaran would leave after participating in the Alan Turvey Trophy against Whitstable Town on 13 November and in the league against Chipstead on 17 November.